krei-se/three.krei.se/README.md

   public helpers: HelpersRecordType = {}
   public objects: ObjectsInterface = {}
   public graphs: GraphsRecordType = {}

-  public repeat: number = 1000                    // how often do  we visit this node in a circular reference? public visited: number = 0                      // how often did we visit this node in a circular reference?
+  // 15 digits are enough for interplanetary travel public repeat: number = 15                       // how often do  we visit this node in a circular reference? public visited: number = 0                      // how often did we visit this node in a circular reference?

   // mostly unused, useful for eva(input) and moving the goalpost in the base (start and ending) graph